notus-sh/cocooned/README.md

 Cocooned is form builder-agnostic: it works with standard Rails (>= 5.0, < 7.0) form helpers, [Formtastic](https://github.com/justinfrench/formtastic) or [SimpleForm](https://github.com/plataformatec/simple_form).

-**Cocooned does not depend on jQuery** but can be integrated to use it.
-Your project, your choice.

 ## Some Background

 Cocooned is a fork of [Cocoon](https://github.com/nathanvda/cocoon) by [Nathan Van der Auwera](https://github.com/nathanvda).
 He and all Cocoon contributors did a great job to maintain it for years.
 Many thanks to them!